 Investment decisions play a relevant role in the pursuit of sustainable development and its importance has been increasingly recognized.
 Given this scenario, investors and other stakeholders expect companies to be more transparent and better informed about their contribution in this sense.

-The Agenda 2030 and the Sustainable Development Objectives (SDGs) were launched in 2015 by the UN and since then have been taken as reference both for public and private actors, and their incorporation by companies is seen as a high priority.
+The Agenda 2030 and the Sustainable Development Goals (SDGs) were launched in 2015 by the UN and since then have been taken as reference both for public and private actors, and their incorporation by companies is seen as a high priority.
 At the same time, ESG (Environmental, Social and Governance) corporate reporting and analysis practices are nothing new, but they gain new dynamics as more information is publicly available, as well as new technologies for processing, such as Big Data and Artificial Intelligence.
 Is it a convergence, a collision or something intermediate?

 Workshop 1 - Advancing the SDGs: Understanding and Improving the Role of Corporate Transparency